Currently reading: Production at all JLR plants now back online following cyber attack

 Government to underwrite £1.5bn JLR loan

-The loan to the Tata-owned car maker will be issued by a commercial bank, but will be underwritten by the UK government.
+The loan to the Tata-owned car maker will be issued by a commercial bank but will be underwritten by the UK government.

-It's estimated that around 150,000 people are employed by some 700 British firms that supply JLR, and the UK government has been investigating ways to support them, such as a furlough scheme or loans.
+It's estimated that around 150,000 people are employed by some 700 British firms that supply JLR, and the UK government had been investigating ways to support them, such as a furlough scheme or loans.

 It will instead underwrite a single loan to JLR through the Export Development Guarantee (EDG), with JLR repaying the money over a period of five years.